fernandoem88/typed-classnames/README.md

 }
 ```

-and use it like this
+you can use it like this

 ```tsx
 import S from './style.rcc'